padeir0/anu/readme.md

   end
 ```

-Slicing is subject to moving semantics, when slicing an array that contains
+Slicing is subject to freeing and moving semantics,
+when slicing an array that contains references,
-references, the remaining objects not contained in the slice are freed,
+the remaining objects not contained in the slice are freed,
 since they are no longer used in the scope (they are not reachable).

 ```